Minimal hypersurfaces and geometric inequalities: The logarithmic Sobolev inequality on a self-similar shrinker

 for every positive smooth function $\varphi$ on $\mathbb{R}^n$ satisfying $\int_{\mathbb{R}^n} \varphi \, d\gamma < \infty$ and $\int_{\mathbb{R}^n} \frac{|\nabla \varphi|^2}{\varphi} \, d\gamma < \infty$. \end{theorem}

 There are many different proofs of the logarithmic Sobolev inequality.
-These employ a variety of techniques, including the central limit theorem (cf. \cite{Gross2}, Example 2.7), heat flows (cf. \cite{Bakry-Emery}), and optimal transport (cf. \cite{Cordero-Erausquin}).
+These employ a variety of techniques, including the central limit theorem \cite{Gross2}, heat flows \cite{Bakry-Emery}, and optimal transport \cite{Cordero-Erausquin}.
 The logarithmic Sobolev inequality can be viewed as a corollary of the isoperimetric inequality in Gauss space (see \cite{Borell1}, \cite{Borell2}, \cite{Sudakov-Tsirelson}).
+The Gaussian isoperimetric inequality can be proven using the heat equation; see \cite{Ledoux2}, Section 1.2.

-The classical logarithmic Sobolev inequality is a special case of the Bakry-\'Emery theorem \cite{Bakry-Emery}.
+The logarithmic Sobolev inequality in Euclidean space is a special case of the Bakry-\'Emery theorem \cite{Bakry-Emery}.
 Similarly, the isoperimetric inequality in Gauss space is a special case of the isoperimetric comparison theorem of Bakry-Ledoux \cite{Bakry-Ledoux}.

 Ecker proved a logarithmic Sobolev inequality which holds on every submanifold of Euclidean space, albeit with a non-sharp constant (see \cite{Ecker1} and \cite{Ecker2}, pp.~59--60).
 This inequality is similar in spirit to the Michael-Simon Sobolev inequality.
 Using the techniques in Section \ref{abp}, we obtain a sharp version of Ecker's inequality: